Tottenham seek cut-price £20m deal for Brentford goalkeeper David Raya - Paper Talk

 DAILY RECORD

-Former Norwegian international Jan Aage Fjortoft has suggested his fellow countryman Kjetil Knutsen should replace Ange Postecoglou.
+Former Norway international Jan Aage Fjortoft has suggested his fellow countryman Kjetil Knutsen should replace Ange Postecoglou.

+Brendan Rodgers would have to be persuaded into making a major lifestyle U-turn if Celtic are to lure him into a sensational return to the club as Ange Postecoglou's replacement.
+And that could open the door for Manchester City No.2 Enzo Maresca to take the Parkhead job.

+Cremonese have told Rangers they want more than the £6.5m they paid to land Cyriel Dessers.

 SCOTTISH SUN